JoshK2/react-components-library-template/README.md

   }
 ```

 Now Bit will export automaticly your components when changes are made when you push code to master, or accepting pull requests.
+Read more about Bit in GitHub CI [here](https://github.com/teambit/bit-with-github-actions).

 ## How to create a new component with a good structure ?